 In Malawi, for example, there are an average of 130 children per classroom in first grade.
 It’s not just a lack of classrooms that’s the problem, but also all the basic facilities you would expect a school to have — like running water and toilets.

 In Chad, only 1 in 7 schools has potable water, and just 1 in 4 has a toilet; moreover, only one-third of the toilets that do exist are for girls only — a real disincentive and barrier for girls to come to school.

 When girls don’t have access to safe toilets, they are often harassed or attacked when looking for a private place to go.
 Girls also miss or drop out of school when they begin menstruating if they don’t have the sanitation facilities or sanitary products to manage their periods with pride and dignity.

 4. A lack of learning materials

 Outdated and worn-out textbooks are often shared by six or more students in many parts of the world.
-In the United Republic of Tanzania, for example, only 3.5% of all grade 6 pupils had sole use of a reading textbook.
-In Cameroon, there are 11 primary school students for every reading textbook and 13 for every mathematics textbook in grade 2.
-Workbooks, exercise sheets, readers and other core materials to help students learn their lessons are in short supply.
+In Tanzania, for example, only 3.5% of all sixth grade pupils had sole use of a reading textbook.
+In Cameroon, there are 11 primary school students for every reading textbook and 13 for every mathematics textbook in second grade.
+Workbooks, exercise sheets, readers, and other core materials to help students learn their lessons are in short supply.
 Teachers also need materials to help prepare their lessons, share with their students, and guide their lessons.